 Clergy Members

-Providence recognizes members of the clergy as part of the care team and are allowed to visit with patients at any time; including outside regular visitation hours.
-A clergy should not count as a patient’s daily visitor.
-Clergy members are required to be COVID screened when they enter.
+Providence recognizes members of the clergy as part of the care team and are allowed to visit with patients at any time, including outside regular visitation hours.
+Clergy does not count as a patient’s daily visitor.
+Clergy members are required to be screened when they enter.

 Unit-specific guidelines: